hgoldstein95/hgoldstein95.github.io/index.md

 </p> -->

 <blockquote>
-<strong>In Fall 2024 I will be on the academic job market!</strong> I am interested in tenure-track
+<strong>In Fall 2024 I will be on the academic job market!</strong> I am looking for tenure-track
-faculty positions in groups with strengths in programming languages, human-computer interaction, and/or software engineering.
-Please get in touch if you think I may be a good fit in your group!
+positions in groups that are hiring faculty with strengths in programming languages, human-computer interaction, and/or software engineering.
+Please get in touch if you think I may be a good fit for your group!
 </blockquote>

 <p>
-I am currently finishing up my PhD at the University of Pennsylvania, studying under Professor Benjamin Pierce.
-In the Fall, I will start as a postdoc at the University of Maryland, working with Leo Lampropoulos as a Victor Basili Postdoctoral Fellow.
-My current research focus is on property-based testing.
+I recently finished my PhD at the University of Pennsylvania, studying under Professor Benjamin Pierce.
+In the Fall, I will start as a postdoc at the University of Maryland, working with Leo Lampropoulos as a Victor Basili Postdoctoral Fellow; I will also retain a part-time position at the University of Pennsylvania.
+My current research focus is on theoretical and human aspects of property-based testing.
 </p>

 <p>